 Vatanulomana helps in the downward movement of wind and aids in better bowel movement and feces expulsion.

 Rasayana is a therapy used to rejuvenate the body (or specific aspects of the body and health), usually after detoxification.
-For patients suffering from Sciatica, Rasayana will be focused on strengthening the joints, nervous system and the muscular system.
+For patients suffering from Sciatica, Rasayana will be focused on strengthening the joints, nervous system and the

 Ayurvedic Case Studies on Sciatica